| by CTEC

 In 2019, a 32-year-old Norwegian member of NRM was arrested and charged with attempted murder after hijacking an ambulance in Oslo and hitting pedestrians with the vehicle.
 An accomplice, a young woman also allegedly affiliated with NRM, was arrested and charged with possession of weapons.
 After Oslo police and emergency services responded to a report of a car accident, the male NRM member pointed a shotgun at the responders and subsequently hijacked the ambulance alongside his female partner, with three emergency services employees still inside.
 The hijackers then attempted to run over the police before driving onto sidewalks at erratic speeds with the intent of hitting pedestrians.
 No injuries were reported.
 When they were arrested, police found that the male NRM member was in possession of a semi-automatic weapon (an Uzi), a shotgun, and a large quantity of drugs.
 The female accomplice was in possession of a weapon and appeared intoxicated.

 Also in 2019, Jacob Vullum Andersen, the leader of NRM’s chapter in Denmark, was charged with gross vandalism and a hate crime offense alongside a second accomplice related to the vandalization and defacement of 84 Jewish tombstones in Randers, Denmark.
 The vandalism was pre-planned, occurring exactly 81 years after the violent anti-Jewish rampage known as “Kristallnacht” was carried out by the Nazi regime, which resulted in at least 91 Jewish deaths.
-Andersen, working under the direction of NRM leader Lindberg, reportedly played a key role in targeting Jewish-owned and outwardly Jewish locations for violence to be carried out on the anniversary of Kristallnacht.
+Andersen, working under the direction of former NRM leader Simon Lindberg, reportedly played a key role in targeting Jewish-owned and outwardly Jewish locations for violence to be carried out on the anniversary of Kristallnacht.
 On the anniversary of Kristallnacht, Andersen called on NRM members to vandalize a Jewish cemetery called Ostre Kirkegard in Randers.
 84 tombstones were overturned and covered with green paint during the vandalism.

 Conclusion

 Since its establishment in 1997, NRM has emerged as a key player in the transnational neofascist accelerationist scene.
 Its international reach has enabled it to maintain a strong support network in the neofascist space, and its messaging campaigns function as a mechanism for the radicalization and incitement to violence of its supporters and membership.
 In the accelerationist space, NRM is glorified as an exemplary entity; its close affiliations with other openly accelerationist organizations indicate its potential for transnational inter-organizational collaboration.
 These affiliations serve not only as a mechanism to help ensure NRM’s long-term survival, but also positions NRM as a model organization for other extremist groups to emulate.
-Finally, NRM’s frequent use of extremist violence across the Nordic region solidifies its status as a formidable and dangerous organization.
+Finally, NRM’s use of extremist violence across the Nordic region solidifies its status as a formidable and dangerous organization.